In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 2. Brain Fog

-Like leaky gut, brain fog is not a medical condition or formal diagnosis, but rather a set of symptoms from other medical conditions.
+Like the leaky gut, brain fog is not a medical condition or formal diagnosis, but rather a set of symptoms from other medical conditions.

 Brain fog refers to memory problems, poor concentration, inability to focus, and lack of mental clarity.